|Dr. Fabiola Neto

 Instalment plans are available.

 The College is a member of the SUSI grant scheme.
-However, in Year 1 of the programme’s presentation (i.e. 20/21) it is unlikely that the programme will be added to the SUSI grant scheme.
-We hope to have the programme included in time for the start of the 21/22 academic year.
+The Psychology programme is included in the SUSI grant scheme from the start of the 21/22 academic year.

 Income tax credit at the marginal rate of 20% is also available for Irish tax payers for all fees over the disregard amount of €3,000 (FT) anf €1,500 (PT).